Linbojun99/ALSCL/README.md

 **Age-based and Length-based Statistical Catch-at-Length Models for Fish Stock Assessment**

 ALSCL is an R package for fitting statistical catch-at-length models to fishery-independent survey data using [TMB](https://github.com/kaskr/adcomp) (Template Model Builder).
-See the [User Guide vignette](vignettes/ALSCL_User_Guide.Rmd) and the paper:
+See the [User Guide](ALSCL_User_Guide.Rmd) and the paper:

 > Zhang, F. & Cadigan, N. G. (2022).
 An age- and length-structured statistical catch-at-length model for hard-to-age fisheries stocks. *Fish and Fisheries*, 23, 1121–1135. [doi:10.1111/faf.12673](https://doi.org/10.1111/faf.12673)